azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/HOL step-by-step - Big data analytics and visualization.md

    - FlightWeatherWithAirportCode.csv
    - AirportCodeLocationLookupClean.csv

+Use the virtual machine high speed internet to upload the data in dbfs (databricks).
+It will upload faster.

 4. Open your Azure Databricks workspace.
 Before continuing to the next step, verify that your new cluster is running.
 Do this by navigating to **Compute (1)** on the left-hand menu and ensuring that the state of your cluster is **Running (2)**.

    ![The Clusters menu item is selected and the cluster is shown indicating that it is in the Running state.](media/azure-databricks-clusters-running.png 'Clusters')